 Scotland's early history

-They took on England in the first official international football match, at Hamilton Crescent in Partick, Scotland on 30 November 1872.
+They took on England in the first official international match, at Hamilton Crescent in Partick, Scotland on November 30, 1872.

-Scotland named an XI made up entirely of players from the Glasgow-based amateur club Queen's Park for the match against England which ended in a goalless draw.
+Scotland named an XI made up entirely of players from the Glasgow-based amateur club Queen's Park for the match which ended in a goalless draw.

 The team began to enjoy regular competition in the British Home Championship from 1883 and developed fierce rivalries against neighbours England as well as Wales and Ireland.

-Scotland lost just twice in their first 43 international matches, while their early competition with the home nations elevated their football, it was a failure to look beyond that would see them decline.
+Scotland lost just twice in their first 43 international matches.
+But while their early competition with the home nations elevated their soccer, it was a failure to look beyond that would see them decline.